pierrediedhiou/cybersecurity-journey/glossary.md

 - **Allowlist** — A security approach that explicitly permits only approved items and blocks everything else.
 More secure than a blocklist
+- **Assumed Breach** — An internal pentest scenario where the tester starts with the assumption that an attacker already has access to the network, evaluating what damage could be done from inside
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker